absmach/propeller-docs/docs/getting-started.md

 ```bash
 Successfully created config.toml file
 ```

+If you are running manager and proplet using docker you will need to copy the `config.toml` file to the `docker/config.toml` file.
+Then uncomment volume mapping lines in the `docker-compose.yml` file.
+After that you can run `make start-supermq` to start the SuperMQ docker container.

 The `config.toml` file will be created in the current directory.
 This file contains the credentials for the user, domain, manager client, proplet client, and manager channel.
 It will look something like this: